Culture: The Flavors of Philadelphia Life

 The Right Angle Club was recently visited by two sprightly young ladies who run a historical building reconstruction firm.
 Sam Harris once ran the firm and built it into the pre-eminent example of its type, with the quirk that he surrounded himself with women.
 So, after Sam's unfortunate early death, two of the ladies decided to carry on the business.
 It was a little hard to picture these two young ladies in blue jeans, climbing all over the rafters of old buildings, but they showed plenty of slides of their work, which in the background showed the ladies doing just that.

 My mother-in-law had always been very self-assured, and this time she drew herself up in full nurse dignity.
-"Mrs. Pulitzer," she said, "I don't feel a bit sorry for you."
+"Mrs. Moore," she said, "I don't feel a bit sorry for you."
 But as more than a century goes past, I have come to see the rich lady had a point.
-What purpose is there to being rich, if you are expected to spend large amounts of time being a clerk?
-There were diamonds and minks to be got out of storage for the banquets, and then put away with moth crystals.
+What purpose is there to be rich, if you are expected to spend large amounts of time being a clerk?
+There were diamonds and minks to be got out of storage for the banquets and then put away with moth crystals.
 There were silver spoons to be counted, and portraits of ancestors to be varnished.
-The gardener seemed to dipping into the best wine, the kitchen maid didn't clean up properly, the roof in the Florida house leaked.
-Instead of being the rich lady with a glamorous life, she was at best acting the part of mayor of a small town.
-And instead of being awestruck, her hired nurse was in effect telling her she was a spoiled brat.
-Now, to be the head nurse of a famous hospital, helping the doughboys win the war to end all wars, there was somebody to look up to.
+The gardener seemed to dip into the best wine, the kitchen maid didn't clean up properly, the roof in the Florida house leaked.
+Instead of being the rich lady with a glamorous life, she was at best acting the part of the mayor of a small town.
+And instead of being awestruck, she hired nurse was in effect telling her she was a spoiled brat.
+The story dramatizes, to be the head nurse of a famous hospital, helping the doughboys win the war to end all wars, that was somebody to look up to.

 It wasn't the work.
-Anyone who has watched nurses rebel against typewriters in one generation and sit glued to the monitor with a very similar keyboard in the computerized phase of change, can recognize it wasn't the work.
+Anyone who has watched nurses rebels against typewriters in one generation and sit glued to a monitor with a very similar keyboard in the computerized phase of change can recognize it wasn't the work.
 Not even if it means picking bloody sponges off the operating room floor, or the final degradation of digging out an impaction with others watching you do it.
-The hallmark, the final test, was to do it without hesitation, and never display the slightest sign of complaint.
+The hallmark, the final test, was to do it without hesitation and never display the slightest sign of complaint.
 Because the point of pride was to be useful without the slightest sign of disgust.
-Dignity, doing something other girls recoiled at doing.
+Dignity, doing something which other girls recoiled at doing.
 The snotty little brats.

 The State of Pennsylvania required a rotating internship, and while I still believe that is the best sort of internship, it was particularly galling to have the reason given that her internship was the reason for refusing to grant her a Pennsylvania license.
 So she got a job at the Philadelphia Veteran's Hospital, and later at Philadelphia General Hospital, the City's charity hospital of three thousand beds.
 Well, she never mentioned this Philadelphia affront to a premier academic Boston institution, but I didn't.
 Perhaps church politics are more vicious still, but this little episode illustrates how very nasty medical politics can get.
 Perhaps it is a feature of the human personality everywhere, but some situations freely tolerate it, while a few others just don't.

 Well, in time she was offered the chairmanship of just about every Radiology department in Philadelphia, and turned them down, saying she didn't want to be chairman of any department.
-Perhaps she meant any department in Pennylvania, but sh never did make her feelings known.
-Eventually, she did become Professor of Radiology at Temple University, where she happily taught the residents for many years, during the course of which she was given the Madam Curie Award, the Lindback Award and various other honors.
-She had an amazing facility to start dictating reports on x-rays before they were completely out of the envelope, and always won the interdepartmental contest for diagnosis of strange films, to the point where other, mostly male, radiologists were afraid to compete with her.
-She won the Lindbach Award for Excellence in Teaching.
+Perhaps she meant any department in Pennsylvania, but she never did make her feelings known.
+Eventually, she did become Professor of Radiology at Temple University, where she happily taught the residents for many years, during the course of which she was given the Madam Curie Award, the Lindback Award, and various other honors.
+She had an amazing facility to start dictating reports on x-rays before they were completely out of the envelope and always won the interdepartmental contest for diagnosis of strange films, to the point where other, mostly male, radiologists were afraid to compete with her.
+She won the Lindback Award for Excellence in Teaching.
 I used to say I didn't know whether she was any good or not, but I never met a radiologist who wasn't thoroughly intimidated by her ability to make a strange diagnosis at a glance.
-All her life she got along with five hours sleep, invariably getting to bed after me, and getting up the next morning before I did.
+All her life she got along with five hours of sleep, invariably getting to bed after me and getting up the next morning before I did.
 Essentially, there were twenty-eight hours in her day.

 So it wasn't just radiology where she excelled.
 Her father once told me there was nothing she could turn her hand to, where she didn't excel.
 Especially female skills.
 She was past the point of competing with males and beating them, but female skills were something else.
 She was a master cook, a demon housekeeper, a champion seamstress, a masterful dinner partner.
-Athletics were never attempted, because she knew very well that men hate to be beaten at golf or tennis.
-It was the era of Kathryn Hepburn and Grace Kelly, and with a minimum of makeup she turned heads whereever she went with that Bryn Mawr look about her and her painfully simple clothes.
-Several of my classmates, usually from Princeton, were struck dumb by her looks.
+Athletics were never attempted because she knew very well that men hate to be beaten at golf or tennis.
+It was the era of Kathryn Hepburn and Grace Kelly, and with a minimum of makeup, she turned heads where ever she went with that Bryn Mawr look about her and her painfully simple clothes.
+Several of my classmates, usually from Princeton, was struck dumb by her looks.
 For example, my book editor from Macmillan had a classmate of mine for his doctor.
-That Park Avenue physician never married, and confided to the editor that he had been carrying a torch for her, all his life.
+That Park Avenue physician never married and confined to the editor that he had been carrying a torch for her, all his life.
 It brought to mind the boastful lines from Congreve, in The Way of the World:

 Marian B. Sanders, Quaker Activist, 87